airslice/czml-writer-wiki/CZML-Guide.md

 1. An open-source library, [czml-writer](https://github.com/AnalyticalGraphicsInc/czml-writer), for writing CZML is maintained on Github.

 * [[CZML Structure]] - the overall structure of a CZML document / stream.
-* [[CZML Content]] -  the schema of the standard content present in a CZML document / stream.
+* [[Packet]] - the schema of the standard content present in a CZML document / stream.

 Live demos are available on the [Cesium Home page](http://cesiumjs.org/).